godatadriven/godatadriven-blog/content/samba-configuration.md

 The steps we need to follow to set up Hadoop Security with Cloudera Manager are similar to the steps described in the <a href="kerberos-cloudera-setup.html" target="_blank">Setting up Kerberos authentication for Hadoop with Cloudera Manager</a> blog.
 We already installed the krb5-workstation package on all machines, so that doesn't need to happen.

+First we will make a few changes on the machine where our Cloudera Manager is:

+1. We need to install the openldap-client package.
+Our script which will be used by Cloudera Manager to generate the certificates will use the ldapsearch command:

+		yum install openldap-clients

+1. We need to adjust the sudoers files so the cloudera-scm use can run a sudo command without tty.
+Also, the Cmd_Alas DELEGATING should be uncommented.

+		cat /etc/sudoers
+		## Delegating permissions
+		Cmnd_Alias DELEGATING = /usr/sbin/visudo, /bin/chown, /bin/chmod, /bin/chgrp
+		...
+		# Defaults specification
+		Cmnd_Alias SAMBATOOL = /usr/bin/samba-tool
+		...
+		## Allow root to run any commands anywhere
+		root    ALL=(ALL)       NOPASSWD: ALL
+		Defaults:cloudera-scm !requiretty
+		cloudera-scm    ALL=NOPASSWD: SAMBATOOL
+		cloudera-scm    ALL=NOPASSWD: DELEGATING

 To summarize the steps:

 1. Allow the CDH install user to sudo samba-tool.
 This is required for operations on the principal names.